**I heard it from my grandmother—the question of her day:

 Those kids are now high school seniors.

 It brought back the first time I met students who had no idea what the Challenger was because they’d been born a year later.
 They didn’t know the horridness of it.
 The devastation.
 The nightmare.

 It isn’t the same if you read about it in a book.
 Even watch a video of it.
 It can upset you.
 Make you teary.
 Make you ask Why?

 But to live through it, it changes you.

-In the 15th year memorial, I saw so many repetitions of “We will never forget!”
+In the 15th year memorial of 9/11, I saw so many repetitions of “We will never forget!”

 But society is a funny thing.

 People die.
-New ones are born—New ones who don’t ask the questions because they weren’t there to live through it.
+New ones are born—and those new ones don’t ask the questions because they weren’t there to live through it.

 The memory fades.
 Becomes a date in a textbook.

 And then, in the new generation, something new happens.
 A time-stopper.
 Devastation.